huangleiBuaa/OthogonalWN/README.md

 #### 4. Run the experiment on imageNet dataset.

  *  (1) You should clone the facebook residual network project from:https://github.com/facebook/fb.resnet.torch
- *  (2) You should download imageNet dataset and put it on: '/tmp/dataset/imageNet/' directory (you also can change the Path, and change in 'opts_imageNet.lua' respectively)
+ *  (2) You should download imageNet dataset and put it on: '/tmp/dataset/imageNet/' directory (you also can change the path, which is set in 'opts_imageNet.lua')
  *  (3) Copy  'opts_imageNet.lua', 'exp_Conv_imageNet_expDecay.lua', 'train_expDecay.lua', 'module' and 'models' to the project's root path.
  *  (4)	Execute:
 ```Bash